dannguyen/journalism-syllabi/README.md

 <a href="https://journalism.utexas.edu/sites/journalism.utexas.edu/files/attachments/graduate/08140-McDonald.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course will cover the basics of computer­assisted reporting, using electronic records for the basis of news reporting.
-Students will learn how to request data from public and governmental sources, to clean up and analyze that data using tools such as Excel and SQL, and use simple statistical mo...</em></p>
+        This course will cover the basics of computer­assisted reporting, using electronic records for the basis of news reporting.
+Students will learn how to request data from public and governmental sources, to clean up and analyze that data using tools such as Excel and SQL, and use simple statistical mo
+        </small></p>

         <p>Instructors: Christian McDonald</p>
     </td>
     <td>
-        University of Texas at Austin
+        <small>University of Texas at Austin</small>
     </td>
   </tr>